 In order to keep your garden safe from your chickens, you need to understand what your hens are all about.
 Taking a little bit of time to get in your chickens’ heads, so to speak, will go a long way.

 Chickens are natural foragers.
 If you release them into the yard, you’ll see them slowly move around, scratching, pecking, and looking for delicious bugs and plants to eat.
 So when chickens see your garden, they see a delicious place to forage, and they wouldn’t be wrong!
-All of your fruits and vegetables would be a worthy snack for your hard working, egg laying ladies.
+All of your fruits and vegetables would be a worthy snack for your hard-working, egg-laying ladies.

-Unfortunately, chickens can’t be easily trained to come when called or stay out of certain places in your yard like you might expect from a dog or a cat.
+Unfortunately, chickens can’t be easily trained to come when called or stay out of certain places in your yard as you might expect from a dog or a cat.
 They play by their own rule book.
 If you want chickens to stay out of the garden, you need to take mitigating steps to prevent their invasion of your growing space.

 Do plants repel chickens?